skip to main content

 Smart Data Research UK is launching a new series of live events exploring the opportunities and challenges of using emerging forms of data in research.

 Our first session will focus on the economy.
-With UK productivity growth remaining sluggish since 2007, and falling response rates to economic surveys, researchers and policymakers are exploring how new forms of data can complement traditional statistics and give fresh insights into jobs, money and living standards.
+Since 2007, UK productivity has remained sluggish, while response rates to traditional economic surveys continue to decline.
+During this webinar, we will explore how innovative sources such as online activity, banking, and transaction data can complement official statistics to offer fresh insights into jobs, money, and living standards.

-Joe Cuddeford, Director of Smart Data Research UK, will chair a panel discussion with experts at the forefront of this work:
+Joe Cuddeford, Director of Smart Data Research UK, will chair the panel discussion with experts at the forefront of this work.

-- Rachel Griffith, Co-Director, Centre for the Microeconomic Analysis of Public Policy (Institute for Fiscal Studies).
-Rachel will share her perspective on using online data to analyse the labour market.
+Rachel Griffith, Co-Director, Centre for the Microeconomic Analysis of Public Policy (Institute for Fiscal Studies), will share her perspective on using online data to analyse the labour market.

-- Magdalena Getler, Head of Research Growth, Smart Data Foundry, home to SDR UK’s Financial Data Service (FINDS).
-Magdalena will discuss how banking and finance data help us to understand financial resilience across households and firms.
+Dougie Robb, CEO of Smart Data Foundry, home to SDR UK’s Financial Data Service (FINDS).
+Dougie will discuss how banking and finance data help us to understand financial resilience across households and firms.

-- Speaker from the Bank of England (pending) on how the Bank is exploring alternative indicators to assess economic resilience.
+Philip Bunn, Senior Technical Advisor at the Bank of England, will talk about how the Bank is exploring alternative indicators to assess economic resilience.

 Date